 Promptness to class is considered an important factor in the student's development.
 In addition, punctuality is necessary to the educational process because it reduces interruptions, increases time on task, and minimizes duplication of instruction.
 Student attendance is tracked daily via AERIES.
 The following are the consequences for habitual tardiness, tracked quarterly:

 Third Tardy

-• The teacher assigns a consequence and reviews the problem with the student advising the student of the potential citizenship grade reduction and potential future Saturday School assignment.
+- The teacher assigns a consequence and reviews the problem with the student advising the student of the potential citizenship grade reduction, and potential future Detention or Saturday School assignment. - Teacher notifies parent (call or email)

 Sixth Tardy